srobo/docs/competition-simulator/programming.md

 ### Motors

-Your robot has 2 motor boards attached, each with 2 motors.
+Your robot has two motor boards attached, each with two motors.
 Board `0` has the left wheel in port `m0`, and the right wheel in `m1`.
 Board `1` has the gripper lift motor in `m0`, and the finger motors in `m1`.

 The motor boards do not have part codes, and so need to be indexed using `0` and `1`.
 The motor boards will always be in this order.